MagicIndustries/GithubProjectTemplater/README.md

 ## Configuration
 - edit the config in /config/index.js

+You will need a personal access token, which can be generated in your GitHub account setting area.
+Put this in as config.oAuthToken

-- edit the files to enter your own preset list of issues, labels and milestones:
+- edit the jsonfiles to enter your own preset list of issues, labels and milestones:

   - /data/issues.json
   - /data/labels.json
   - /data/milestones.json